Agerola

-Agerola is a comune (municipality) in the Metropolitan City of Naples in the Italian region Campania, located about 35 km southeast of Naples.
+Agerola (Neapolitan: Ajërl) is a comune (municipality) in the Metropolitan City of Naples in the Italian region Campania, located about 35 km southeast of Naples.
 It is part of the Amalfi Coast.

 Geography

 The municipality of Agerola, situated close to the territory of the Amalfi Coast, contains the frazioni (subdivisions, mainly villages and hamlets) of Bomerano, Campora, Pianillo (communal seat), Ponte, San Lazzaro, and Santa Maria.

 Agerola borders on the following municipalities Furore, Gragnano, Pimonte, Positano, Praiano, and Scala.